Adolfovi/Adolfovi/README.md

-- 👋 Hi, I’m @Adolfovi, a front-end developer with small skills in back-end
+- 👋 Hi, I’m @Adolfovi, a front-end developer with a very very very very small skills in back-end
 - 👀 I’m interested in HTML/CSS/BOOTSTRAP/JS/SQL/PHP
 - 🌱 I’m currently learning in a specializaed academy and an amazing company
 - 💞️ I’m looking to collaborate on front-end and UX/UI